nick-barth/nick_barth_adyen-hw/README.md

 In the future, I would use Geolocation to say where she was instead of arbitrarily choosing Bali.
 I would also compare the airfare from each office, to nearly everywhere else!
 I would do temperature graphs over time, line charts would look nice.
 This way we could deliver a better score.
 I just decided while writing this READ.ME I would add line charts for temperature over the next week.
 Brb 5 minutes.

+The assignment was supossed to take 4 hours, I clocked myself at a little under 5 mainly because I was messing around with confetti.

+Things I didn't do but probably should have done:
+Error handling
+Testing
+TypeScript
+Caching
+Performance monitoring

 Thanks for providing me with a challenge that allows me to exercise creativity, this was enjoyable.